tensorflow/tensorflow/ci/official/README.md

 ## TensorFlow's Official CI and Build/Test Scripts

 TensorFlow's official CI jobs run the scripts in this folder.
-Our internal CI system, Kokoro, schedules our CI jobs by combining a build script with an `env` file that is filled with configuration options:
+Our internal CI system, Kokoro, schedules our CI jobs by combining a build script with a file from the `envs` directory that is filled with configuration options:

 - Nightly jobs (Run nightly on the `nightly` branch)
     - Uses `wheel.sh`, `libtensorflow.sh`, `code_check_full.sh`